 In 2008, The Thomson Corporation purchased Reuters Group, becoming Thomson Reuters.
 Besides LexisNexis, Thomson Reuters competes with Bloomberg in the financial news sector.

 LexisNexis divides its product line into legal and professional services and risk solutions.

-The company’s risk solutions division provides various technology and data services that include fraud prevention and analytics for several industries.
-Insurance, business, healthcare, and governments all use LexisNexis Risk Solutions services.
+The company’s risk solutions division provides various technology and data services, including online fraud detection, prevention, and analytics for several industries.
+Insurance, business, healthcare, and governments use LexisNexis Risk Solutions services.